satish-annigeri/agreement_docs/README.md

 Template files in Microsoft Word format are populated with data, written to a Microsoft Word file and converted to a PDF file by the LibreOffice `soffice` program.
 LibreOffice is therefore a requirement for this to work.

 Template files in Jinja Markdown format are populated with data and written to HTML format.
 Template files in Jinja HTML format are populated with data and written to HTML format.
-The HTML file so obtained is  and then converted to a PDF file using [Weasyprint](https://weasyprint.org/).
-Weasyprint depends on Pango and is therefore a requirement for this to work.
-Refer to Weasyprint documentation to learn how to [install Pango](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html) for your operating system.
+The HTML file so obtained is  and then converted to a PDF file using [WeasyPrint](https://weasyprint.org/).
+WeasyPrint depends on Pango and is therefore a requirement for this to work.
+Refer to WeasyPrint documentation to learn how to [install Pango](https://doc.courtbouillon.org/weasyprint/stable/first_steps.html) for your operating system.

 ## External Dependencies